borovkolalita/Sudoku-solver/README.md

-# Sudoku Solver (Composition)
+# Sudoku Solver Optimization (Lab 07)
 ## Description
-This project implements a Sudoku solver using object-oriented programming and composition.
+This project implements an optimized Sudoku solver using object-oriented programming.
+The goal of this version is to improve search efficiency using heuristics and constraint propagation.

-The program reads a Sudoku board, solves it using a backtracking algorithm, and prints the result.

 ## Structure
-- Board class — represents the Sudoku grid
+Board class — manages the 9x9 grid, candidate generation, and validation.

-- Solver class — solves the Sudoku
+Solver (Interface) — abstract base class for different solving strategies.

+BaselineSolver — standard backtracking (for performance comparison).

+MRVSolver — implements the Minimum Remaining Values heuristic.

+OptimizedSolver — combines MRV with Iterative Constraint Propagation (forced moves).

+## Features
+Heuristic search: Selects cells with the fewest possible candidates to reduce branching.

+Constraint Propagation: Automatically fills "forced" cells before starting recursion.

+Performance Tracking: Collects statistics on recursive calls and attempted branches to compare solver efficiency.

+Extensible Architecture: Uses inheritance and polymorphism to switch between different solver algorithms.

 ## How to run
-Compile:
+### Compile all source files:

+Bash
-g++ main.cpp board.cpp solver.cpp -o sudoku
+g++ main.cpp board.cpp baseline_solver.cpp mrv_solver.cpp optimized_solver.cpp -o sudoku
 Run:

+Bash
 ./sudoku

-Enter a 9x9 Sudoku grid (use 0 for empty cells)
+Choose the solver type in the menu and enter a 9x9 Sudoku grid (use 0 for empty cells).

-## Features
-- Input and output of Sudoku
-- Validity checking
-- Backtracking algorithm